10 Books to Celebrate Juneteenth No Matter Your Age

 This post contains affiliate links.

 Here in LA, celebrations that include lots of food, dancing, and activities, have been happening for the last few weeks.
-What better way to celebrate my first Top Ten Tuesday that with 10 books to celebrate Juneteenth.
+For me, celebrations also call for books.
+Here are 10 books to celebrate Juneteenth from young to old.

 Juneteenth Jamboree by Carole Boston Weatherford